A Study in Magic: The Application

 "The famous French mathematician Blaise Pascal defended his belief in God in the following manner," Sherlock explained.
 "Suppose God doesn't exist.
 The atheist wins, and the believer loses.
 If God does exist, the situation reverses.
 The consequences of being wrong with each belief, however, differ starkly.

 "If God doesn't exist, all the devout believer has lost is the opportunity to fornicate, imbibe and skip many boring religious services.
-And since how you live doesn't matter at all in a godless universe, neither person has lost anything because there is nothing ultimate to lose to begin with.
+And since how you live doesn't matter at all in a godless universe, neither person has lost anything because there is nothing ultimate to lose.
 But if God does exist, the atheist roasts eternally in hell.
 The rational person— at least one who is convinced the Almighty cares about how we behave and what we think— thus chooses to believe God exists."

 Harry nodded slowly.
 He could follow the argument, and the logic was clean.
 Yet he couldn't help but feel that there was something missing.
 He also couldn't connect the argument to decision-making, but rather thought it sounded like Sherlock agreed with Pascal.